rafaellcoellho/othello/README.md

 # Othello

-Implementação do jogo Othelo em Java usando a biblioteca libGDX.
+Implementação do jogo othello usando a biblioteca libGDX.

 <p align="center">
 	<a href="">